TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/_index.md

 >2.
 With Home Network that has `NetID` `000013` and tenant ID `example-com`: only join-requests, join-accepts and uplink and downlink MAC and application payload messages.
 This would mean to not forward the metadata.
 >3.
 A default policy (for all other networks): only uplink MAC and application payload messages.
 That would mean to not forward join-requests and join-accepts, and to not forward the metadata.

-### Gateway Visibilities
+### Gateway Visibility Settings

-Gateway visibility configuration allows network administrators to configure who sees which information about gateways.
+Gateway visibility configuration allows network administrators to configure who sees which gateway-related information.
 Having gateways listed publicly on the map can help discovering partner networks, but it may also lead to privacy concerns.
-Therefore, Packet Broker allows configuring gateway visibilities with fine-grained settings.
+Therefore, Packet Broker allows configuring gateway visibility with fine-grained settings.

 Forwarders can configure the visibility of their gateways towards the public or specific Home Networks.
 Like routing policies, gateway visibility is configured peer-to-peer: a Forwarder can define gateway visibility with each individual Home Network.
 Forwarders can also define an optional default gateway visibility that is used as a fallback when no specific visibility is defined.